codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 Whether to update :doc:`Entity <./entities>`'s only changed fields.
 The default value is ``true``, meaning that only changed field data is used when updating.
-So if you try to update an Entity without changes, an exception with "There is no data to update." will raise.
+So if you try to update an Entity without changes, ``DataException`` with "There is no data to update." will raise.

 Dates